ahaynack/DOME/README.md

 ## Installation
 ### Installation via conda
+- Open the Anaconda Prompt
+- Make sure to navigate to the directory of the DOME repository by typing:
+  - cd "PATH TO THE DOME REPOSITORY"
-- Open the Anaconda Prompt and type the following:
+- In the directory of the DOME repository type the following:
   - conda create -n dome_env python=3.12
   - conda activate dome_env
-  - cd "PATH TO THE DOME REPOSITORY"
   - pip install -r requirements.txt

 ## Publications